Optimal (degree+1)-Coloring in Congested Clique: Preliminaries

 \subsection{Derandomization in \CONGESTEDC}

-The \emph{method of conditional expectations} using \emph{bounded-independence hash functions} is a nowadays classical technique for the derandomization of algorithms \cite{ES73,Luby93,MNN94,Raghavan88}.
-Starting with the recent work of Censor-Hillel \etal \cite{CPS20}, this approach has been found very powerful also in the setting of distributed and parallel algorithms, see e.g., \cite{BKM20,CDP21b,CDP21c,CDP21a,CDP20,DKM19,FGG22,GK18,Parter18}.
+The \emph{method of conditional expectations} using \emph{bounded-independence hash functions} is nowadays a classical technique for the derandomization of algorithms \cite{ES73,Luby93,MNN94,Raghavan88}.
+Starting with the recent work of Censor-Hillel \etal \cite{CPS20}, this approach has also been found powerful in the setting of distributed and parallel algorithms, see e.g., \cite{BKM20,CDP21b,CDP21c,CDP21a,CDP20,DKM19,FGG22,GK18,Parter18}.

 This technique requires that we show that our randomized algorithm can be made to work in expectation using only bounded-independence.
 It is known that small families of bounded-independence hash functions exist, and that hash functions in these families can be specified by a short seed.
-It is also known that such a family must contain a hash function which beats the expectation due to the probabilistic method.
-Using these facts, we can perform an efficient search for a hash function which beats the expectation by iteratively setting a larger and larger prefix of the seed of the hash function.
+It is also known that such a family must contain a hash function that is at least as good as the expectation due to the probabilistic method.
+Using these facts, we can perform an efficient search for a hash function which is at least as good as the expectation by iteratively setting a larger and larger prefix of the seed of the hash function.

 In this section we first give some useful lemmas regarding $O(1)$-wise independence and the existence of small families of $O(1)$-wise independent hash functions, and then we give a formal description of the method of conditional expectations and how it is implemented in the \CONGESTEDC model.